bigscience-workshop/Megatron-DeepSpeed/README.md

 In addition various code bits and lots of docs are to be found at https://github.com/bigscience-workshop/bigscience.

+**Important**: **Forking this repo** If you need to fork this repo to your personal account, github won't let you if you already forked either https://github.com/microsoft/Megatron-DeepSpeed or https://github.com/NVIDIA/Megatron-LM, this is a [strange limitation of github](https://stackoverflow.com/questions/6675994/is-it-possible-to-fork-a-fork-in-github) that they don't seem to plan to fix.
+So if you have commit access to this repo you can use a PR branch instead.
+If you don't, then you will need to delete the previously existing fork (first making sure you don't lose any of your work in that fork), and then you can fork this repo.
+This also means that one can't PR only into all 3 repos becase PR requires a fork of each and github won't let you do it.
+That's a problem.

 --------------------

 Megatron ([1](https://arxiv.org/pdf/1909.08053.pdf) and [2](https://arxiv.org/pdf/2104.04473.pdf)) is a large, powerful transformer developed by the Applied Deep Learning Research team at NVIDIA.
 This repository is for ongoing research on training large transformer language models at scale.
 We developed efficient, model-parallel (tensor and pipeline), and multi-node pre-training oftransformer based models such as [GPT](https://arxiv.org/abs/2005.14165), [BERT](https://arxiv.org/pdf/1810.04805.pdf), and [T5](https://arxiv.org/abs/1910.10683) using mixed precision.